openSUSE/news-o-o/_posts/2010-12-02-opensuse-announces-fourth-development-milestone-with-kernel-interactivity-patch.markdown

 ---
 author: Will Stephenson
+comments: true
 date: 2010-12-02 16:53:52+00:00
 layout: post
 link: https://news.opensuse.org/2010/12/02/opensuse-announces-fourth-development-milestone-with-kernel-interactivity-patch/
+slug: opensuse-announces-fourth-development-milestone-with-kernel-interactivity-patch
-title: "openSUSE Announces Fourth Development Milestone with Kernel Interactivity\
+title: openSUSE Announces Fourth Development Milestone with Kernel Interactivity Patch
-  \ Patch"
+wordpress_id: 5715
 categories:
 - Announcements
 - Distribution
 ---

 On Monday, the openSUSE project released the fourth of six milestones in the development of openSUSE 11.4. Â Milestone 4 (M4) brings a wide range of updates, both major and minor.

 Kernel 2.6.37rc3 is the basis of M4, including the famous "200 line" per tty task groups patch to improve desktop interactivity, and featuring the removal of the so-called 'Big Kernel Lock' that will improve scalability.